These frequently asked questions are SSI/Access-specific and intended to complement general information about COVID-19 (Novel Coronavirus).

 SSI staff can call 1300 361 008, and Access staff can call 0407 086 000 to speak to someone about the service.

-We would advise all SSI and Access staff to seek information about COVID-19 from the Australian Federal Health Department to ensure all information is up-to-date and correct.
+We would also advise all SSI and Access staff to seek information about COVID-19 from the Australian Federal Health Department to ensure all information is up-to-date and correct.
 You can call the Federal Health Department’s Coronavirus Health Information Line on 1800 020 080 if you are seeking information on novel coronavirus - 24 hours a day, seven days a week.
 If you would like to access multilingual resources please visit the NSW Health website here.